 - 1. The muon identifier detector panels are now all of equal thickness.
 This requires new z locations for the steel absorber rows. - 2.
 The center-plate of the second steel absorber plate is 200 mm narrower than the others.
 The side plates in this row are the same as in other rows, so the overall width of this row is narrower.
-This modification helps to hide the cracks between adjacent plates from row to row. - 3.
-The last muon identifier plate and the corresponding detector extend under the experimental hall's bridge crane support.
-Consequently, the last absorber plane and detector planes 5 and 6 are shorter than the others.
+This modification helps to hide the cracks in the steel between adjacent plates from row to row. - 3.
+The last muon identifier plate extends under the experimental hall's bridge crane support.
+Consequently, the last absorber plane is shorter than the others.

-The modifications to the North Muon Identifier can be seen in Figure 3.5 and are detailed in Phenix Technical Notes [27, 28].
+The modifications to the North Muon Identifier steel can be seen in Figure 3.5 and are detailed in Phenix Technical Notes [28,29].